bhauman/figwheel-main/docs/tutorial.md

 To help explain what a build file is and how it works, we'll start with and example.

 First let's reset things.
-Make sure you have quit the REPL and then delete the `target/public` directory to get rid of our compiled assets.
+Make sure you quit the REPL and then delete the `target/public` directory to get rid of our compiled assets.

-In the `hello-cljs` directory, place a file called `cruel.cljs.edn` with the following contents:
+After that, in the `hello-cljs` directory, place a new build file called `cruel.cljs.edn` with the following contents:

 ```clojure
 {:main hello.cruel-world}